RamyaKoyaC/SC2018/README.md

 ### Introduction of Practical Approaches to Data Analysis for HPC with Spark
 This tutorial was presented by The University of Tennessee, Knoxville

-* Started with how to sue the Jupyter Notebook
+* Started with how to use the Jupyter Notebook
 * They gave access to the Cluster at Oak Ridge National Laboratory
 * Explained how to run code in cells
 * Introduction to MarkDown